Saints fire coach Dennis Allen after seventh straight loss. Darren Rizzi named interim coach

 “All of this makes today very tough for me and our organization,” Benson added.
 “However, this decision is something that I felt we needed to make at this time.”

+In a written statement released by the team, Allen thanked Benson and Loomis for his opportunity, calling the Saints an “organization that will always be near and dear to my heart.”

+Allen said he never questioned his players' dedication and resolve, adding, “I am sorry the results weren't better, because they were certainly deserved.”

-While the Saints continued to field one of the better defenses in the NFL during Allen's first two seasons as head coach, the offense has been erratic and often struggled in the late stages of close games.
+The Saints continued to field one of the better defenses in the NFL during Allen's first two seasons as head coach, but the offense has been erratic and often struggled in the late stages of close games.

 Center Erik McCoy, the Saints’ most accomplished offensive lineman, was the first to go down in Week 3 and hasn’t played since.
 Meanwhile, New Orleans has endured stints without quarterback Derek Carr, top receivers Chris Olave and Rashid Shaheed and veteran guard Cesar Ruiz, among others.